NickolasB98/NickolasB98/README.md

 ### Hi there 👋, my name is Nickolas!

-#### As a Junior Data Engineer, I specialize in designing and implementing robust data pipelines to extract, transform, and load data efficiently across various cloud platforms.
+#### As a Junior Data Engineer, I specialize in designing and implementing scalable data pipelines to extract, transform, and load data efficiently across various cloud platforms.
 With a focus on data quality and accessibility, I build solutions that empower data-driven decision-making.
-My expertise is transforming raw data into actionable insights through data modeling, visualization, and exploration.
+My expertise is transforming raw data into actionable insights through data modeling, ETL, visualization, and exploration.

 #### History of effective cloud engineering projects, utilization of DevOps tools for version control and dockerization, practice in ETL & data manipulation tools.
 Recent MSc graduate focusing on big data and ML operations.